LucidJS/backbone-lifeguard/README.md

 ## Disallow undeclared properties

-Only properties that are declared in `structure` or in the standard `defaults` will be allowed for set and constructor.
+Only properties that are declared in `fields` or in the standard `defaults` will be allowed for set and constructor.
 Any other values will trigger an "error" event.

-This only happens if `structure` is declared in the model.
+This only happens if `fields` is declared in the model.

-Here are the possible scenarios for interaction between properties set in `structure` and `defaults`:
+Here are the possible scenarios for interaction between properties set in `fields` and `defaults`:

-1. If a property is defined in `defaults` but **not** in `structure` or if `structure` entry for that property does not contain `value`, it will be automatically added to the `structure` hash.
+1. If a property is defined in `defaults` but **not** in `fields` or if `fields` entry for that property does not contain `value`, it will be automatically added to the `fields` hash.
-2. If a property is defined in `structure`, but **not** in `defaults`, it will be automatically added to the `defaults` hash.
+2. If a property is defined in `fields`, but **not** in `defaults`, it will be automatically added to the `defaults` hash.
-3. If a property is defined in both the `defaults` and `structure` with a `value` parameter set **and** the value is different between the two, an "error" event will get triggered during construction.
+3. If a property is defined in both the `defaults` and `fields` with a `value` parameter set **and** the value is different between the two, an "error" event will get triggered during construction.

 Examples:
 ```javascript